 - Service providers who provide software development services.

-- Another business (for the purpose of due diligence, e.g. if selling or merging our business); or
+- Another business (for the purpose of due diligence, e.g. if selling or merging our business)

-- Third party processors (for example where you apply for jobs through our website or enquire about legal advices through our website’s bespoke system).
+- Third-party processors (for example where you apply for jobs through our website or enquire about legal advice through our website’s bespoke system).